alena-c/Cybersecurity/Unit 10/README.md

 ### Database Backup (Required)

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

+ The command that is given to us to extract the db content into json file gives a hint that MHN-Admin uses MongoDB database system:

+    $ mongod --version
+    db version v3.6.3
+    ...

+Although, MongoDB is a NoSQL database.
+Hence, I could suppose that Google Cloud SQL is used based on MySQL database.
+Scanning with Nmap of several honeypot VM's revealed open ports used by mysql database.
+But regarding the mhn-admin I can't tell for sure.

+The __session.json__ file, however, is a typical output dumb of the mongodb.
+It shows the ID of the attack, attack PROTOCOL, the PORT used for that attack, TIMESTAMP, DATE, SOURCE_IP address and SOURCE_PORT (an IP and port of an attacker), DESTINATION_PORT, IDENTIFIER hash, and the sensor HONEYPOT name.

+MHN-Admin
 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*

 ### Deploying Additional Honeypot(s) (Optional)